 Lou joined us in early 2017 from the Objective Media Group where she ran their in-house post department.
 Before that she put in several years at Soho Images then Nats.
 Phew.
 Nowadays she brings her considerable experience to help us develop the company.
 When we find out what she does at weekends, we’ll let you know.

 Joined IPC from BBC Studios & Post Production in March 2016, where she held posts as a runner and delivery team assistant respectively.
 A natural rapport builder, she provides vital support to the bookings team and our editors.
 When faced with a challenge she can always be relied upon to bring her can do attitude, urban swagger and a bag of Haribo to the table.

-A recent addition to the team here, Freddi was bitten by the post production bug straight out of university but worked providing administrative support within the NHS before being bitten by the post production bug whilst doing work experience on a feature film.
-Don’t be fooled by her methodical approach and empathetic manner; in her spare time she can be found shoulderbarging her fellow South Londoners in full warpaint.
-She has assured us it’s not a new approach to commuting on Southern rail and that she used to play American football, but we’re not entirely sure she’s telling the whole truth.
+A recent addition to the team here, Freddi was bitten by the post production bug straight out of university but worked providing administrative support within the NHS before leaving to chase the dream working on a feature film.
+Don’t be fooled by her methodical approach and empathetic manner; in her spare time she can be found shoulder barging her fellow South Londoners in full warpaint.
+She has assured us it’s not a new approach to commuting on Southern rail and that she used to play American football, but we don’t know if she’s telling the whole truth.

 Unlucky for some but not for us, Tina has been with the company for thirteen years and counting.
 Having previously held a multitude of accounting positions in both small and huge companies, Tina rules the numbers side IPC with an iron fist in a steel glove.
 But she’s not without her softer side – if you want the finest display of table top dancing this side of Slough, just add Sancerre.
 When not wielding her wine glass like a battleaxe, Tina also enjoys baking, spoiling her family rotten and chilling out to the relaxing sounds of Black Sabbath, AC/DC and David Essex.